PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 	\label{fig3_5}
 \end{figure}

-Finally, to display the results of the Test Plan, the developer needs to use a *Listener*.
-Listeners are mainly grouped into two categories, tables and graphs, depending on which is needed, with the table based reports being more detailed. [@jmeterTutorial]
+Finally, to display the results of the Test Plan, the developer needs to use a _Listener_.
+Listeners are mainly grouped into two categories, tables and graphs, depending on which is needed, with the table based reports being more detailed [@jmeterTutorial].
+An example of how the result of a graph based listener could look like is provided in figure 3.6.

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.90\textwidth]{source/figures/jmeter4.png}
 	\caption{Example of a graph based listener\protect\autocite{jmeterPic4}}
-	\label{fig3_5}
+	\label{fig3_6}
 \end{figure}

 Test procedures in JMeter were designed similarly to the ones made in SQLQueryStress, with a main focus